 The CSDE remains committed to its efforts to ensure that every student is provided opportunities to earn college credit in high school.
-The mission of the College Career Pathways (CCP) program in Connecticut will continue to provide high school students the opportunity to earn college credit from CT community colleges by means of a high-quality experience in the high school equal to that of the college classroom.
+The mission of the College Career Pathways (CCP) program in Connecticut will continue to be to provide high school students the opportunity to earn college credit by means of a high-quality experience in the high school equal to that of the college classroom.
 The CCP program continues to be funded through Perkins and offer high school students the opportunity to experience college-credit bearing courses taught by college-approved high school teachers.
 The Connecticut College Career Pathways Guidelines (Appendix E) were revised to incorporate Perkins V changes.
 The goals for the CCP program include:

-- 1. Increase college and career readiness of participating secondary students by providing firsthand experience with the increased workload and personal responsibility required for successful college study. - 2.
+- Increase college and career readiness of participating secondary students by providing firsthand experience with the increased workload and personal responsibility required for successful college study. - 2.
 Provide content-related professional development that improves classroom instruction and supports collaboration between high school and college faculty. - 3.
 Ensure that students who pursue CTE are counseled into career pathways and earn college credit towards careers in high-skill, high-wage, in-demand careers. - 4.
 Increase awareness of Career Clusters, POS, and Career Development in collaboration with K-12 partners, business and industry, and other stakeholders. - 5.
 Maintain/increase the number of high school students who successfully complete courses within a POS that award postsecondary credits or lead to an industry-recognized credential or certificate.

-The Connecticut Community College System has been configured into three regions; each having an appointed regional president.
-However, each of the colleges continue to be independently accredited.
-The regional configuration allows more consistency between secondary and postsecondary eligible recipients in developing pathways, POS and articulation agreements that prepare students for high-skill, high-wage and in-demand occupations.
-Under Perkins V, eligible CT community colleges must partner with their eligible regional partner community colleges when conducting the Comprehensive Local Needs Assessment (CLNA).
-As a region, eligible CT community colleges shall analyze regional data and create strategies that benefit the region as a whole.
+The Connecticut Community College System has consolidated its 12 semi-independent colleges and now consists of three regional colleges.
+This new configuration allows more consistency between secondary and postsecondary eligible recipients in developing pathways, POS and articulation agreements that prepare students for high-skill, high-wage and in-demand occupations.
+Under Perkins V, community colleges must partner with their regional partner community colleges when conducting the Comprehensive Local Needs Assessment (CLNA).
+As a region, community colleges shall analyze regional data and create strategies that benefit the region as a whole.
 Below is a list of the three regions and the corresponding community colleges:

 - Capital-East Region

-- Capital Community College
+- o Capital Community College

-- Manchester Community College
+- o Manchester Community College

-- o Middlesex Community College
+- Middlesex Community College

 - Quinebaug Valley Community College

-- Three Rivers Community College
+- o Three Rivers Community College

 - North-West Region

 - Asnuntuck Community College

 - Naugatuck Valley Community College

-- Northwestern Community College
+- o Northwestern Community College

 - o Tunxis Community College

 - Shoreline-West Region

 - Gateway Community College

 - Housatonic Community College

 - Norwalk Community College

-During the quarterly CCP meetings, the CSDE will offer professional learning to CT community colleges to support their work of articulation and their program alignment with high schools.
+During the quarterly CCP meetings with postsecondary constituents, the CSDE will offer professional learning to community colleges to support their work of articulation and their program alignment with high schools.